ulapph/ULAPPH-Cloud-Desktop-Shell-Installer/README.md

 ## Pre-requisites
 - Google Cloud Shell or local Unix/Linux access
+- A Google account such as Gmail
-- A Google cloud project
+- A Google cloud project ID

 ## STEP 1
 - For the ULAPPH cloud desktop source codes repo to your Github account